 Prawn pui metuli malabar spinach fruit ghonto

-While seeing the basket full of ripened seeds of “pui metuli” my mom recalled childhood memories of their kitchen garden, the “pui creeper” on a bamboo trellis beside the kitchen door covered with little blackish purple coloured berries as at that time Bangalees were greatly depended to manage their livestock at their homes.
-She liked what I cooked today, our one of the beloved winter vegetable curries "Prawn pui metuli ghonto".
+My mother recalled childhood memories of their kitchen garden and the "pui creeper" on a bamboo trellis beside the kitchen door covered in little blackish purple coloured berries as at that time Bangalees were greatly dependent to manage their livestock at their homes.
+As she looked at the basket full of ripened "pui metuli" seeds, she recalled those childhood memories.
+She enjoyed the meal, I prepared her recipe today, "Prawn pui metuli ghonto," one of the popular winter vegetable curries.

 Edible blackberry malabar spinach fruit mishmash - Mom's Recipe